ghacks Technology News

 Free Registry Cleaner

-The Registry cleaner displays a list of sections that it can scan in a left sidebar.
-Among those sections are program locations, shared dlls, help files, history lists, application information, startup entries or system drivers.
-It is possible to block sections by removing their checkmark in the sidebar.
+The Registry cleaner displays a list of Registry entry types that it supports in the left sidebar.
+Among those options are program locations, shared dlls, help files, history, application information, startup entries or system drivers.
+It is possible to block sections by removing their check-mark before running a scan.

 The options provide settings to add Registry keys to an ignore list so that they will not be scanned.
-They also offer settings to change the Registry backup locations, configure the program to automatically repair Registry items and configure various other preferences.
+You find options to change the Registry backup location there as well, and to configure the program to automatically repair Registry items and configure various other preferences.

 It is a good idea to run a Registry defragmenter like Quicksys Defragmenter afterwards to reduce the size of the Windows Registry.
 The program is also freely available and will decrease the computer’s boot time by reducing the size of the Windows Registry (the more the better).